AO-StreetArt/CLyman/docs/pages/_examples/property/property_action_update.rst

     Content-Type: application/json

     {
-    		{
       "name": "testAction",
-    				"description": "this is another description",
+      "description": "this is another description"
-    		}
     }